mannkind/recipefiles/Breakfast/bagels.md

 * Bulk ferment for 1.5 hours in a covered bowl at room temperature
 * Divide the dough into 113 gram pieces and shape into bagels
 * Cover and store in the refrigerator for 12 hours
+* Boil the bagels in a water/molasses mixture for 30s on each side
 * Bake in the oven at 450F for 17 minutes